 A system based on Machine Learning can alert in real-time security personnel or managers and send them video excerpts so they can judge by themselves before confronting the individual in the store.

 Brick and mortar retailers usually have no information about the items that customers pick up, glance at, and put back on the shelf.
 They do not have any information either about what customers look at next.

-A computer vision algorithm can monitor shoppers facial and hand gestures to estimate how successful an item is.
-This kind of applications generate precious data about how many times an item is picked up from the shelf, put back on the self or in the shopping cart, or purchased.
+A computer vision algorithm can monitor shoppers' facial and hand gestures to estimate how interesting an item is.
+These kinds of applications generate precious data about how many times an item is picked up from the shelf, and then purchased or put back on the shelf.

-At Tryolabs we build custom data-driven solutions to improve company's KPIs.
-This means that we partner up with retailers to conceptualize & build custom machine learning systems that either increase revenue or reduce costs.
+We build data-driven solutions to improve company's KPIs.
+This means that we partner up with retailers to conceptualize & build machine learning systems that either increase revenue or reduce costs.